 HouseZero has a decidedly Scandinavian bent.
-First, the architect was Snøhetta, known more for large-scale projects like the Oslo Opera House and the National September 11 Memorial & Museum.
+First, the architect was Snøhetta, known more for large-scale projects like the Oslo Opera House and the Museum Pavilion of the National September 11 Memorial & Museum.
 Malkawi said he knew of the firm from previous collaborations when he was at the University of Pennsylvania, where he ran the T.C.
 Chan Center for Building Simulation and Studies.
 Second, the custom automatic windows are Danish.
 And third, the central, acoustically-controlled circulation space designed by Snøhetta is paneled in blond wood in a “hexonic” pattern that seems right out of a Swedish architecture magazine.

 Malkawi, a native of Jordan who had previous academic stints at Georgia Tech and the University of Michigan architecture schools, admits to an affinity with the Nordic countries.
 He was coeditor of a book, Sustainability in Scandinavia: Architectural Design and Planning and held a visiting professorship at the Royal Danish Academy in Copenhagen in 2013-2014.